OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 :::info
 **Why can't I do a self-service migration at my own pace?**
-We are currently working on making the process more seamless without such a long outage period, and plan to release some tooling to help streamline the data-gathering process sometime around mid-2019.
+We are currently working on making the process more seamless without such a long outage period, and plan to release some tooling to help streamline the data-gathering process in the future.
 Keep an eye out on our blog for updates on our progress in this area.
 :::

 ## The migration process